adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## Third party CSS and Javascript libraries and frameworks

-The boring front-end developer carefully selects third party code by ensuring he does due diligence on the code itself, *not* the popularity within the industry.
+The boring front-end developer carefully selects third party code based on the quality of the code itself, *not* based on the popularity.
 He favours reliability over popularity every time.

 ## UI architecture